-- The Toon Studio, where the cartoon characters “work” and where you can find the to me wonderful attraction of Crush’s Coaster … yes, I love Nemo!
+- The Toon Studio, where the cartoon characters “work” and where you can find them to me wonderful attraction of Crush’s Coaster … yes, I love Nemo!

-- The Production Courtyard, true reproduction of the ancient movie studios, with its life-size sets, revealed film tricks and especially with the Twilight Zone Tower of Terror, which I was not tired of even after the fourth time !!!
+- The Production Courtyard, true reproduction of the ancient movie studios, with its life-size sets, revealed film tricks, especially with the Twilight Zone Tower of Terror, which I was not tired of even after the fourth time !!!

 Eating at Disneyland Paris

-If you want to eatnot pre-cooked, frozen etc food, I can only recommend the Silver Spur Steakhouse in Frontierland or the Auberge de Cendrillon in Fantasyland, both Parisian pricey and needing an advanced reservation.
+If you want to avoid pre-cooked, frozen, etc., food, I can only recommend the Silver Spur Steakhouse in Frontierland or the Auberge de Cendrillon in Fantasyland, both Parisian pricey and needing an advanced reservation.

 In the Disney Village, my favorite is undoubtedly Annette’s Diner, where maxi burgers and milkshakes are a must.